huskydj1/progVisual/README.md

 **A Java library that visualizes modifications to stored data-structures, making it easier for programmers to run, debug, and understand their code.
 It is currently only compatible with  ArrayLists, but more is on the way.**

 **Please note that this project is released with the [Contributor Covenant Code of Conduct](https://github.com/huskydj1/progVisual/blob/master/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.**
+By participating in this project you agree to abide by its terms.
+Our code of conduct was put in place to create an inclusive, welcoming community of developers.
+If a participant engages in unacceptable behavior, maintainers may take any action they deem appropriate, including warning of the offender or a permanant ban from this repository.**

 ### Table of Contents
 - [Guide](#Guide)